 A scholarship fund available to full-time students from Indonesia who demonstrate high academic achievement.
 Preference is given in the following order: (1) a qualified counseling student from Southeast Asia Bible Seminary; (2) any qualified student from Southeast Asia Bible Seminary; and (3) any qualified Indonesian student.

 Inner-City Endowed Scholarship Fund

-A scholarship fund established by the West Side Kings for a student who is currently working in an inner-city ministry or who plans to after graduation.
+A scholarship fund established by the West Side Kings for a student who either plans to work in the inner-city after graduating or is currently working in an inner-city ministry.